Estate Maps

 -

-For full commissions, yes.
-Anthony typically spends several days on site — sometimes across more than one season — walking boundaries, driving tracks, talking to keepers, managers and farm hands.
-The time on site is what makes the map something a data provider cannot replicate.
-Studio maps, produced without a site visit, are also available for smaller or simpler properties.
+For a full commission, yes.
+Anthony typically spends several days on site, sometimes across more than one season, walking boundaries, driving tracks and talking to the keepers, managers and farm hands who know the ground.
+A studio map, made without a visit, is available for smaller or simpler properties.

 -